vogtb/spreadsheet/DOCS.md

   Returns TRUE if a cell contains the #NA (value not available) error value.
 If an error occurs, the function returns a logical or numerical value.
 @param value - The value or expression to be tested.
 @returns {boolean}
-@constructor TODO: This formula needs to be called from inside a try-catch-block in the SheetParser, like ERROR.TYPE.
+@constructor
 ```

 ### IFERROR

 ```
   Returns the first argument if no error value is present, otherwise returns the second argument if provided, or a blank if the second argument is absent.
+Blank value is `null`.
 @param value - Value to check for error.
 @param valueIfError - [OPTIONAL] - Value to return if no error is present in the first argument.
 @returns {any}
-@constructor TODO: This formula needs to be called from inside a try-catch-block in the SheetParser, like ERROR.TYPE.
+@constructor
 ```

 ### TYPE